backdrop-contrib/gcal/README.md

 You need to write your own module to use the APIs of this module and thereby manage calendars and events.

 This is a port from the Drupal module of the same name.
-It contains two sub-modules: gauth_login and gauth_user.

 ## Requirements